cwells/aws-mfa/README.md

 ### Configuration
 > The following presumes you have a functional AWS CLI configuration.
-If you aren't certain, please refer to the [official documentation][cli-getting-started].
+If you aren't sure, please refer to the [official documentation][cli-getting-started].

 Create `~/.aws/aws-mfa.yaml` with a `default` profile: